 - Programs that have “limited-time offers” and pressure you into acting quickly.

 - Companies that charge a fee to help you apply for student loan relief programs.
-These relief programs are free and can be applied for online or with the assistance of federal loan servicers.

 It’s also imperative that you never give out your personal information online or over the phone unless you’re applying for a program, especially if the person calling is requesting money from you.
 If you’re not sure if a company is legitimate, you can check the Federal Student Aid website to see which companies work directly with the Department of Education.